AvPrince26/AvPrince26/README.md

  Work Experience:

- - Just simulation of work at school as technicians
+ - simulation of work at school as technicians in a middle school
+ - work-school at 2 cool companies

  ✨Skills/Soft Skills (Softwares included):

- - C++
+ - C++ (basic)

  - Java (Basics (really basic))